galaxy-bg/tk-projectx/README.md

 ## HAProxy(Loadbalancer) installation

-In case one of web servers become fail or service stoped to not effect end-user experiance and access HAProxy will installed.
+In case one of web servers become fail or service stoped to not effect end-user experiance and access without interruption Loadbalancer/HAProxy will install.

 [loadbalancer]
 ansible-lb